Syllabus Edition

 • Uncertainty bars are plotted on graphs to show the absolute uncertainty of values plotted

-• Usually, these bars will be in the vertical direction, for y-values but they can be plotted horizontally, for x-values
+• Usually, these bars will be in the vertical direction for y-values, but they can be plotted horizontally for x-values

-Graph to show uncertainty bars
+Graph with uncertainty bars

 Extrapolation and interpolation